Provider Enrollment and Revalidation

 *See our Provider Enrollment and Revalidation Frequently Asked Questions webpage for additional information.

-All enrolled providers, regardless of provider type, must revalidation enrollment information under new screening criteria at least every five years - three years for Durable Medical Equipment (DME) providers - or upon MaineCare Services' request.
+All enrolled providers, regardless of provider type, must revalidation enrollment information under the screening criteria at least every five years - three years for Durable Medical Equipment (DME) providers - or upon MaineCare Services' request.

 - Submit a new application